 Chill, relax, breathe, shake off your preconceptions: we’ve come a long way since that last scene in Grease.
-We’re twenty years on from the reign of the perm, yet ‘permanent waves’ are still an available treatment at a huge number of salons.
+We’re a long way on from the reign of the perm, yet ‘permanent waves’ are still an available treatment at a huge number of salons.
 Why ?
 Because the perm is clearly the forgotten secret to natural-looking waves.
 It’s time we remembered it’s brilliance (hey, any excuse to rewatch Pretty Woman – this time, for ‘inspiration’).
 Here it is – just a super useful guide to getting a modern perm.
 Now that’s a sentence I didn’t expect to write this week.

 By Rachel Spedding